Responsive Base, a child theme for Thematic

 Feel free to post your creations with the Responsive Base child theme in the comments, or if you think of anything to add, shoot me a pull request on GitHub. :)

-Update: Now made to comply to with Idiomatic-CSS guidelines and also added a style.scss file for a basic SASS structure which also follows the guidelines.
-If you don’t use SASS, just delete the style.scss file.
+Update: Now made to comply to with Idiomatic-CSS guidelines and also added a style.scss file for a basic Sass structure which also follows the guidelines.
+If you don’t use Sass, delete the style.scss file.

 Update: Now works with the Thematic HTML5 Plugin by Karin at invistruct.com.